Hello! It’s konkaz (@konkazuk) here.

 “I’m going to meet up with my friends for some drinks after work this Wednesday.”

-“I’m going to see the dentist to have my teeth checked this afternoon.”
+“I’m going to see my dentist to have my teeth checked this afternoon.”

 “I’m going to take my kids to the zoo in Nagoya city this weekend.”

-By the way, just because it’s soliloquy, it does not mean you always start with “I’m going to ~”, does it?
+By the way, just because it’s “self-talk”, it does not mean the subject always start with “I’m 〜”, does it?

 For instance, when you are looking outside the window, you realise that it’s getting dark with grey clouds approaching…

-It looks pretty obvious that rain is about to start… so, you can say…
+It looks pretty obvious that rain is about to fall… so, you can say…

 “It’s going to rain.”